nangtani/blender-import-lwo/docs/lwo2-file-format.md

 > RIMG { image[[VX]]((#variable-length-index))  }

 A surface reflects this image as if it were spherically wrapped around the scene.
-The  RIMG  is only used if the reflection options in  [RFOP](http://static.lightwave3d.com/sdk/11-6/html/filefmts/lwo2.html#s_RFOP)  are set to use an image and the reflectivity of the surface in  [REFL](http://static.lightwave3d.com/sdk/11-6/html/filefmts/lwo2.html#s_Shad)  is non-zero.
+The  RIMG  is only used if the reflection options in  [RFOP](#base-shading-values) is non-zero.
 The image is the index of a  [CLIP](#image-or-image-sequence)  chunk, or zero to indicate no image.

 ##### _Reflection Map Image Seam Angle_